 The Kids Voting program offers four unique benefits:

 - An authentic voting experience where students in kindergarden through 12th grade cast their vote on Election Day at a centralized “polling place” in their school building.
+We provide FREE ballot boxes, privacy screens and “I Voted” stickers to help make the experience realistic and impactful.

 - Student ballots that mirror the actual ballot in each community so students and the adults in their life will be voting for the same offices.